 - Where it is alleged that the person who has committed the abuse is an employee or volunteer of ALARA that any action necessary will be taken to ensure that the alleged perpetrator has no contact with the complainant while the investigation occurs. - If it is alleged that a member of staff, contractor or a volunteer may have committed an offence or breached the organisation's policies or Code of Conduct then the person may be stood down (with pay, where applicable) while an investigation occurs.
-(Refer Procedure Discipline and Performance Management) - If the Child Safety or the police are conducting an investigation of a report, all employees, contractors or volunteers must co-operate fully with the investigation - Whether or not the authorities decide to conduct an investigation, the CEO/CSO will conduct an investigation.
+If the allegation relates to sexual abuse then the staff member, contractor or volunteer will be automatically suspended from work or other duties with ALARA while the investigation is being conducted (internally and by QPS and where applicable, Child Safety.
+(Refer Procedure Discipline and Performance Management) - If the Child Safety or the police are conducting an investigation of a report, all employees, contractors or volunteers must co-operate fully with the investigation

+- Whether or not the authorities decide to conduct an investigation, the CEO/CSO will conduct an investigation.
 This investigation must not conflict with or compromise any proceedings of the authorities.
-All employees, contractors and volunteers must co-operate fully with the investigation. - An investigation by ALARA will be conducted according to the rules of natural justice.

-Every effort will be made to keep the investigation confidential; however other members of staff, witnesses and family may need to be consulted in conjunction with the investigation.
+All employees, contractors and volunteers must co-operate fully with the investigation. - An investigation by ALARA will be conducted according to the rules of natural justice. - Every effort will be made to keep the investigation confidential; however other members of staff, witnesses and family may need to be consulted in conjunction with the investigation.